rodriguez-salarichs/vecscreen_extract/README.md

 -bin Intervals of histogram (defaults=0.5)

-The sequence regions are cataloged in weak, moderate,strong and suspect origin according to their likelihood to be a vector
+Program extracts a valuable information from an output vecscreen file The sequence regions are cataloged in weak, moderate,strong and suspect origin according to their likelihood to be a vector